jghaden/qr-barcode-generator/README.md

 $ npm dev
 ```

-or if you wish to simplay start the server only with Node (such as a deployed application), run:
+or you wish to start the server only with Node:

 ```
 $ npm start